Causal discovery under a confounder blanket: Proofs

 \subsection{Proof of Theorem \ref{thm:soundness}}

-{\sc CBL-Oracle} exhaustively applies (R1), (R2), and (R3) only to non-descendants that were confirmed to be such either by assumption (${\bm Z}$) or by previous application of the rules.
+{\sc CBL-Oracle} exhaustively applies (R1), (R2), and (R3) only to non-descendants that were confirmed to be such either by assumption (${\bm Z}$) or by previous application of the rules, along with closure under transitivity and antisymmetry.
 Therefore, it boils down to the soundness of the rules themselves, as the starting set of non-descendants for all $X \in {\bm X}$ is ${\bm Z}$.
 As we mentioned in the main text, (R3) is a direct application of faithfulness since the conditioning set contains no descendants of $X$ or $Y$.
 The correctness of (R1) and (R2) are a direct application of Lemma 1 of \citet{magliacane2016} and the partial order knowledge.

-In order to obtain $\mathbf{M}_{ij} = i \prec j$, it must be the case that (R1) was used with some ${\bm A} = \bm Z \cup \{X \in \bm{X} \backslash \{X_i, X_j\} : X \preceq \{X_i, X_j\}\}$ to detect a minimal deactivation of the form $W \indep X_j~|~{\bm A}_{\backslash W} \cup [X_i]$ for some $W \in \bm{A}$.
+In order to obtain $\mathbf{M}_{ij} = i \prec j$, it must be the case that (R1) was used with some ${\bm A} = \bm Z \cup \big\{X \in \bm{X} \backslash \{X_i, X_j\} : X \preceq \{X_i, X_j\} \big\}$ to detect a minimal deactivation of the form $W \indep X_j~|~{\bm A}_{\backslash W} \cup [X_i]$ for some $W \in \bm{A}$.
 Since this confirms that $X_i \prec X_j$, we satisfy the assumptions of \citet{entner2013}'s (R1).
 Therefore, using the same arguments, we conclude that both ${\bm A}$ and ${\bm A}_{\backslash W}$ are valid adjustment sets for $(X_i, X_j)$. $\Box$